 - Developing the Cuba Project, an information exchange with institutions in Cuba, in the context of an emerging generation of Cuban leadership.

-- Responding to U.S. invasions and policy in Haiti and the Persian Gulf.
+- Responding to U.S. invasions in and policy towards Haiti and the Persian Gulf.

 - Implementing organizational development projects: an affirmative action hiring program to recruit more people of color with organizing experience; planning for long-term financial stability; and developing online research capacity.

+Community-driven research as a critical component of social justice campaigns is emphasized.
 The Research Justice Project is launched, promoting the control of knowledge production by oppressed communities, and empowering those communities to develop and implement their own research projects.
-At the same time, an endowment program sustains the organization.
+At the same time, an endowment program helps sustain the organization.

-- Priority program areas are Criminal Justice, Youth Organizing, Indigenous Peoples, Environmental Justice, and Economic Justice in California, the South and Southwest.
+- Priority program areas include Criminal Justice, Youth Organizing, Indigenous Peoples, Environmental Justice, and Economic Justice with an emphasis on California, the South and Southwest.

-- Internal organizational development reflects DataCenter’s external practice.
-Anti-oppression work with and outside the organization is a strategic priority
+- Conduct internal organizational development to help reflect DataCenter’s external practice.
+Anti-oppression work within and outside the organization is a strategic priority

-- The Shared Leadership model, a non-hierarchical and non-corporate structure based in anti-oppression and social justice values has been implemented.
-Read about our Shared Leadership model.
+- The Shared Leadership model, a non-hierarchical and non-corporate structure based in anti-oppression and social justice values is developed.